 - 1/8 tsp sea salt

 Soak dates in 1 cup of hot water for 5 minutes.
 Drain dates and add to a food processor.
 Pulse until dates are crumbled.
-Add remaining ingredients and continue to blend for 10-15 seconds or until thoroughly mixed and pecans are finely chopped.
+Add tea crystals and remaining ingredients and continue to blend for 10-15 seconds or until thoroughly mixed and pecans are finely chopped.